apache/trafficcontrol/cache-config/t3c-diff/README.md

 Mode is file permissions in octal format, default is 0644.
 Line comment is a character that signals the line is a comment, default is #

-Uid is the user id of the file's owner, default is running process's uid.
+Uid is the User id the file being checked should have, default is running process's uid.
-Gid is the id of the group the file is a member of, default  running process's gid.`
+Gid is the Group id the file being checked should have, default is running process's gid.`

 # OPTIONS